 In either case, the key is to let clients decide what, how much, and when they are going to share.
 Pushing too hard for information can negate feelings of safety – and potentially retraumatize.

-Let’s say a client does share a traumatic experience.
+So, let’s say a client does share a traumatic experience.
 Should we immediately begin to investigate?